langurmonkey/gaiasky-web/content/news/2023/gaiasky_3.4.0.md

 - move light glow code to own render pass class.
 - move shadow map code to own render pass class.
 - move source version to settings.

+You can get this release in [our repository](https://gaia.ari.uni-heidelberg.de/gaiasky/releases//3.4.0.33ecc89f4/).